stealth-lndrs/PoliSpectralTools.jl/docs/README.md

 # Documentation Notes

-This folder hosts high-level documentation for SpectralTools.jl.
+This folder hosts high-level documentation for PoliSpectralTools.jl.
 It is intentionally lightweight so students can expand it with worked examples or migrate it to Documenter.jl later.

 ## Suggested Layout